emanuelhfarias/Docker-Rails-setup/README.md

 Before deploy in production, rebuild the image `$ docker-compose build`.
 This command will copy the 'old latest' image and rename it to `<none>`.
 The new image will be the appname_web:latest.
-The tip is: rename the old images after rebuild to and avoid `<none>`
+The tip is: rename the old images after rebuild to and avoid `<none>`.
 ```sh
 $ docker tag <none_id> app_web:<version>
 ```